Female portrait photography is a beautiful foundation for meaningful stories. This can make photographing women seem like an intimidating task.

 Simple backgrounds aren’t always a necessity.
 But knowing how to work with them will teach you a lot about complementary colors and the importance of simplicity.

 Once you learn how to take flattering portraits of women, you can take stunning photos of female faces.
-And tell their stories in a creative way.
+And you can tell their stories in a creative way.

 Let’s celebrate this by photographing more women, be it ourselves, our family, or strangers whose lives inspire us to live more authentically.